Yad La-Shiryon

 The site was created through the initiative of veteran officers of the armored corps.
 The outdoor display includes 110 tanks and other armored fighting vehicles, both Israeli and captured enemy examples including the Merkava and T-34, T-54, T-55, T-62 tanks, as well as vehicles obtained or purchased from allied nations specifically for diversifying the collection like the German Leopard tank or the only T-72 on display in Israel.
-Other notable items include: an M4 Sherman tank mounted high atop a former British water tower; a collection of mobile bridges constructed by the IDF (Israeli Defense Forces) which can be carried by tanks and erected while under fire; captured enemy vehicles, most of which Israel has modified and updated; a tank with a blown up gun; and a long, engraved commemorative wall bearing the names of Armored Corps soldiers killed in defense of the country.
+Other notable items include: an M4 Sherman tank mounted high atop a former British water tower; a collection of mobile bridges constructed by the IDF (Israel Defense Forces) which can be carried by tanks and erected while under fire; captured enemy vehicles, most of which Israel has modified and updated; a tank with a blown up gun; and a long, engraved commemorative wall bearing the names of Armored Corps soldiers killed in defense of the country.

 Memorial site

 The main building, a Mandate-era Tegart fortress, houses a library with a publicly accessible computerized record of every fallen Israeli tank soldier, and a synagogue.
 The deeply pocked outer walls of the fort are a reminder of the building's wartime past and its use by the Arab Legion.
 The tower of the fortress has been converted into a Tower of Tears by Israeli artist, Danny Karavan.
 The inside of the tower is covered by steel taken from a tank, and water circulating from a pool underneath the installation trickles down the walls.

 The museum also features a large amphitheater, an auditorium, and has photos, poetry, paintings, and cartoons on display.
 Screenings are held regularly, showing both historical film footage and more recent tributes to Israelis injured and fallen.

 The Wall of Names, erected outside, displays the names of all the soldiers from the Armored Corps killed in the 1948 Arab–Israeli War and later wars.